This tool is under constant review – your feedback will help us to improve it.

 Guidance and FAQs

-Further information on the data and methods used to produce the dashboard indicators can be found in the Guidance & FAQs.
-More detailed information on the definitions and calculation of individual indicators can be found via the definitions tab in the data section of the dashboard.
+Further information on the data and methods used to produce the dashboard indicators can be found in the guidance tab.
+A set of frequently asked questions is also available.

 Feedback